 Draper criticized the court’s decision on social media on Wednesday: “Apparently, the insiders are in cahoots and the establishment doesn’t want to find out how many people don’t like the way California is being governed.
 They are afraid to know the answer as to whether we need a fresh start here in California.”

 “Whether you agree or not with this initiative, this is not the way democracies are supposed to work.
 This kind of corruption is what happens in third world countries.”

 This isn’t the first time that Draper attempted to get an initiative to break apart the most populous state.
 He backed a proposal to turn California into six states in 2014 but it failed to get the required number of signatures to qualify and the measure was not presented to voters.

-Critics have slammed the partition effort as a distraction, saying that breaking up the state would cost billions of tax dollars.
-Neither the state’s Democratic party nor the Republicans supported the proposition.
+But critics have slammed the partition effort as a distraction and say that breaking up the state would cost billions of tax dollars.

 Under the proposal, each state would have had about 12.3 million to 13.9 million people.

 California- This would include six counties: Los Angeles, Ventura, Santa Barbara, San Luis Obispo, Monterey and San Benito counties.

 Southern California- This would include 12 counties: San Diego, San Bernardino, Orange, Riverside, Mono, Madera, Inyo, Tulare, Fresno, Kings, Kern and Imperial counties.